benjee10/HabTech2/ReadMe.txt

 - International Space Station (2003)*
 - Space Station Freedom (1991 baseline)

-* = requires Tantares for ROS parts
+* = requires Tantares for ROS parts.
+ROS craft files by Zarbon

 INSTALLATION
 Place the contents of GameData/ into your KSP/GameData/ directory.